Banking Act 2009

 Description

-The Act gives the Bank of England powers to oversee certain inter-bank payment systems to ensure their stability and prevent systemic risk.
-This includes the ability to recognize systems, publish principles and codes of practice, issue directions, conduct inspections, and impose penalties for non-compliance.
+The Act allows the Bank of England to oversee certain inter-bank payment systems, publishing principles and codes of practice, and imposing sanctions for non-compliance.

 Government Spending

-The Act allows for government spending from the Consolidated Fund and the National Loans Fund to support failing banks and the financial system under the special resolution regime.
-Specific figures for spending are not detailed within the Act itself; the act establishes that expenditure will be paid out of money provided by Parliament.
+The Act allows for significant government spending via the Consolidated Fund and National Loans Fund to support banks through financial assistance and the special resolution regime.
+Specific figures aren't provided in the Act text itself.

 Groups Affected

-• Financial Services Authority (FSA): Plays a key role in assessing bank solvency and participating in the resolution processes.
+- Financial Services Authority (FSA): Plays a key role in assessing bank viability and authorizing actions.

 Powered by nyModel